microsoft/promptflow/docs/how-to-guides/develop-a-tool/add-a-tool-icon.md

         utils.py
         __init__.py
 ```

-### Add an icon to an existing package tool

-You can follow these steps to add an icon to an existing package tool:
-1. Copy the icon image to the package folder.
-2. Configure the icon for the tool.

-    In the tool script, add the `icon` parameter to the decorator method `@tool`, and the parameter value is the `icon path`.
-The code is as follows:
-    ```python
-    from promptflow import tool

-    @tool(name="tool_name", icon=<icon-path>)
-    def tool_func(input_text: str) -> str:
-        # Tool logic
-        pass
-    ```
-3. Update `MANIFEST.in` in the package folder.

-    This file is used to determine which files to include in the distribution of the project.
-You need to add the icon path relative to the package folder to this file.
-    ```
-    include <relative-icon-path>
-    ```

 ## Verify the tool icon in VS Code extension
 Follow [steps](create-and-use-tool-package.md#use-your-tool-from-vscode-extension) to use your tool from VS Code extension.
 Your tool displays with the custom icon: